 The evolution of SFIVET

-The Swiss Federal Institute for Vocational Education and Training SFIVET is the Swiss expert organisation for vocational education and training.
+The Swiss Federal Institute for Vocational Education and Training SFIVET is Switzerland’s expert organisation for vocational education and training.
 We offer basic and continuing training to VET professionals, conduct VET research, contribute to the development of occupations and support international cooperation in vocational and professional education and training.
 We have regional campuses in Zollikofen near Bern (main campus), Lausanne and Lugano as well as off-campus space in Olten and Zurich.

 SFIVET is owned by the Confederation.
 According to Article 25 of the SFIVET Ordinance, the Federal Council decides on SFIVET's strategic objectives.
 Like the Federal Institutes of Technology Domain, SFIVET is part of the Federal Department of Economic Affairs, Education and Research (EAER).

 - Basic training of VET/PET professionals

 - Research and development in the VET/PET field

 The Basic Training Division provides training to full-time and part-time teachers working at vocational schools and professional colleges as well as to other VET/PET professionals.
 Launched in autumn 2007, the Master of Science (MSc) degree programme in Vocational Education and Training provides university graduates with the opportunity to gain academic qualifications in the VET/PET field.

 The Continuing Training Division offers continuing training courses designed to upgrade the skills of VET/PET professionals; enable VET organisations to develop their activities; provide VET/PET managers with advanced training; and promote quality and innovation within the Swiss VET/PET system.